 Now that we have cleared that up let's talk Sportsbet.

-Sportsbet is the biggest online betting site in Australia and one of New Zealand's favourite international bookmakers.
+Sportsbet is the biggest online betting site in Australia and one of New Zealand's most-used international bookmakers with over 1.25 million customers.

-With tons of local sports and racing odds and a wealth of ongoing bonuses and promotions its easy to see why.
-The Sportsbet site is easy to use, full of great information, racing tips and how-to guides.
-With heaps of live streaming options for Kiwis, there's not much to say against Sportsbet.
+With tons of local sports and racing odds and a wealth of betting features, it's easy to see why.
+The Sportsbet site is also easy to use, full of expert racing tips, and how-to guides.
+With heaps of free live streaming options for Kiwis, Sportsbet might seem like a great betting site - but that's not the case.

 Why we like Sportsbet NZ ✅